SilenceDesigner/syscall_intercept/src/arch/x86_64/asm_wrapper.md

 this purpose.
 Different instances are generated from this template to different locations in memory, all of which are able to jump back to the right address in the intercepted code.
-These instance are also equipped with an another information specific to a syscall: a pointer to the [struct patch_desc](../../intercept.h#L92) instance associated with the particular patched syscall.
+These instance are also equipped with another information specific to a syscall: a pointer to the [struct patch_desc](../../intercept.h#L92) instance associated with the particular patched syscall.